 - It multiplies the power of every dollar invested in a project.
 A successful leverage-financed project can generate a much higher return than a typical debt-financed project.

-- It is best suited for projects with a relatively short holding period where the subject business has a specific growth objective, such as management buyout, acquisition, etc.
+- Loan syndication suits projects with a relatively short holding period, where the subject business aims for specific growth objectives like management buyouts or acquisitions.

 Disadvantages of Leveraged Finance

 The following are some of the significant disadvantages: